ValaniAnjali/BankingManagementSystemAJT/README.md

-Here is Project **Which is corrently not working** i will surely fix it soon.
+Here is Project **Which is corrently not working properly** i will surely fix it soon.

 IDE: NETBEANS
 Tech stack: Java